A/B Testing Is Like Chess

-Should you have one metric to measure performance of variations or should you have multiple?
-If you’re measuring revenue, should you measure average revenue per visitor, average revenue per conversion, 90th percentile revenue, frequency of revenue, or all of them?
+Should you have one metric to measure the performance of variations, or should you have multiple?
+If you measure revenue, should you measure average revenue per visitor, average revenue per conversion, 90th percentile revenue, frequency of revenue, or all of them?
 Should you remove outliers from your data or not?

 4/ What does “perform better” mean?

 Is 95% statistical significance good enough?
 What if it is 94%?
 What if the new variation is not performing significantly better but feels it should?
 Do you take a bet on those?
 What if one metric improved but another that should have improved as well actually became worse?
 How real is Tyman’s law, which states that extreme improvements are usually due to instrumentation effort?